joergkrause/nyaf/docs/md/docs/forms/overview.md

 However, the `@ViewModel` decorator is doing exactly this for you, so in case of a new blank instance there is no need to assign a new object to the *scope* property.

-It's no necessary to keep a reference to the instance, the model binder is doing this internally for you.
+It's not necessary to keep a reference to the instance, the model binder is doing this internally for you.
 The derived class is a `Proxy`.
-If you now bind the properties using `n-bind` as described before, the model is in sync with the user interface.
+If you now bind the properties using `n-bind` as described below, the model is in sync with the user interface.
 If you want to programmatically access the current state, just retrieve the model:

 ~~~ts
 let userName: string = this.model.scope.userName;